Skip to Content

 Authenticate to the Grepr CLI

-The Grepr CLI authenticates using the login credentials for your Grepr organization.
+You authenticate to the CLI using the login credentials for your Grepr organization.
 When you run your first CLI command or if your authentication token has expired, you’re redirected to a login form to sign in.
 After signing in with your Grepr credentials, you can return to the command line and wait for your command to complete.

 Grepr jobs, pipelines, and queries